No. Each level is recognised as its own standalone designation.

 No. Only one fee is payable for each Certification Holder to FMI.
 For example, if you have obtained AFM and CFM certifications, you will only be required to pay one annual fee each anniversary year.

-FMI Certification Holders must pay annual dues or risk having their membership suspended and subsequently revoked by the FMI.
+FMI Certification Holders must pay Annual Dues, once implemented, or risk having their membership suspended and subsequently revoked by the FMI.

-Computers will be provided in all Testing Centers.
+For FMI’s In Person exams, computers will be provided in all Testing Centers.
 You will NOT be able to bring your own device.
-These PCs will be operating Microsoft Windows operating systems and include Microsoft Excel.
+These PCs will be operating Microsoft Windows operating systems (not Mac / MacBook) and include Microsoft Excel.
+For information specific to the FMI’s Virtual exam, please see Virtual Exam Guidelines and FAQs.

 Yes.
 You will need an original, non-expired form of government issued photo ID.